Mohammad-Si/convide-B01-MVE/README.md

 # convide-B01-MVE
-A Minimal Viable Example for the Convide B01 project
+A Minimum Viable Example for the Convide B01 project